-- 1. On lots served by individual sewage disposal systems, Accessory Dwellings are permitted only upon approval from the Health Department. - 2.
-On lots served by communal sewer systems or communal wastewater systems, Accessory Dwellings are permitted only upon approval from Loudoun Water. - D. Number of Accessory Dwellings: Only 1 Accessory Dwelling is permitted on a lot of less than 20 acres. - 1.
-One additional Accessory Dwelling is permitted on a Parcel with an area of 20 acres or more. - 2.
-In the AR-1 and AR-2 Zoning Districts, 1 additional Accessory Dwelling is permitted for each 25 acres in excess of 20 acres. - 3.
-Additional Accessory Dwellings may be permitted by special exception. - E. Density: Accessory Dwellings are not included in calculations of density. - F. Placement: Accessory Dwellings may be located within an accessory building or in the principal Structure. - G. Yard Requirements: An attached Accessory Dwelling is subject to all yard requirements applicable to the accessory building or principal Structure in which it is located. - H. Use Limitations: All of the use limitations of Section 3.03 must be met.
+- 1. On lots served by individual sewage disposal systems, accessory dwellings Accessory Dwellings are-permitted only upon approval from the Health Department. - 3.2.
+On lots served by communal sewer systems or communal wastewater systems, accessory dwellings Accessory Dwellings are permitted only upon approval from Loudoun County Sanitation Authority (LCSA) Water. - D. Number of Accessory Dwellings: Only 1 accessory dwelling Accessory Dwelling is permitted on a lot of less than 20 acres. - 1.
+One additional accessory dwelling Accessory Dwelling is permitted on a parcel Parcel with an area of 20 acres or more

+- 2. In the ARN-AR-1 and ARSAR-2 Zoning Districts, one-1 additional accessory dwelling shall Accessory Dwelling is permitted for each 25 acres in excess of 20 acres.- - 4.3.
+Additional dwellings Accessory Dwellings may be permitted by special exception. - E. Density: Accessory Dwellings are not included in calculations of density. - C.F.
+Placement: Accessory dwellings may be located within an accessory building or in the principal structure. - D.G.
+Yard Requirements: An attached-accessory dwelling-Accessory Dwelling is subject to-all yard requirements applicable to-the accessory-building or principal structure in which-it is located. - E.H.
+Use Limitations: All of the use limitations of Section 3.04 shall 03 must be met. - F.I.
+Historic Structures. structures.
+The applicability standards for structures existing prior to January 7, 2003, as identified in Section 3.064.01 shallmust apply.

+3.06.01.01-Guest Houses

-- I. Historic structures.
-The applicability standards for Structures existing prior to January 7, 2003, as identified in 4.01 must apply. - J. Accessory dwellings in the PD-RV Village Center Commercial Workplace Areas must be located above the ground floor.
+J. Accessory dwellings in the PD-RV Village Center - Commercial Workplace Areas must be located above the ground floor.